gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Changes to native unit testing

 By convention, when the CUnit plugin or the Google Test plugin is applied, test suites for components are created automatically.
-It means that if you have a native component `hello`, a corresponding `helloTest` test suite is automatically created:

-    plugins {
-        id 'cunit'
-    }

-    model {
-        components {
-            hello(NativeLibrarySpec) {
-                targetPlatform "x86"
-            }
-        }
-    }

-If you don't want the conventions to be automatically applied, you can opt-out and only apply the base test suite plugin, in which case you are required to provide the component under test explicitly:
+If you don't want the conventions to be automatically applied, you can opt-out and only apply the base test suite plugin, in which case you are required to provide the component under test explicitly, using the `testing $.components.someComponent` reference syntax.

-    plugins {
-        id 'cunit-test-suite'
-    }

-    model {
-        components {
-            hello(NativeLibrarySpec) {
-                targetPlatform "x86"
-            }
-        }

-        testSuites {
-            helloTest(CUnitTestSuiteSpec) {
-                testing $.components.hello
-            }
-        }
-    }

-The `cunit` plugin is built on top of the `cunit-test-suite` plugin and applies the convention of creating a test suite for each native component automatically.
+The `cunit` plugin is now built on top of the `cunit-test-suite` plugin and applies the convention of creating a test suite for each native component automatically.
 Similarily, the `google-test` plugin is built on top of the `google-test-test-suite` plugin.
 This change should fix the issues with Gradle proactively creating test suites for components it should not.
 The native software model now uses the same pattern as the Java software model to define test suites.

 #### Improved native header detection